Putting their money where their mouths are

 This is just in case you, like me, have an interest in big old

-churches with red doors.
+.
 That link will add it to your interest list as

 well.